 If you are interested, here are two 1 minute fluency probes you might wish to try to help your students on the way to automaticity.

 Many of our thematic units include fluency building games!
-If you are planning on an around the world Christmas theme, you will love the game Gathering Poinsettias.
 All of our products are available here at our Squarespace Store or At Teachers Pay Teachers.